-These Examination Conventions apply to the Master of Science by Coursework in Clinical and Therapeutic Neuroscience 2022-23 and have been approved by the Medical Sciences Division, Audit Sub-Committee on behalf of the Medical Sciences Board.
+These Examination Conventions apply to the Master of Science by Coursework in Clinical and Therapeutic Neuroscience 2023-24 and have been approved by the Medical Sciences Division, Audit Sub-Committee on behalf of the Medical Sciences Board.
 Examination conventions are the University's formal record of the specific assessment standards for the courses to which they apply.
 They set out how examined work will be marked and how the resulting marks will be used to arrive at a final result and classification of an award.

-Examination regulations for this course can be found at University of Oxford, Examination https://examregs.admin.ov.ac.uk/Regulation2code=moshcicandthernour8srchVear= https://examregs.admin.ox.ac.uk/Regulation?code=mosbcicandtherneur&srchYear=2021&srchTerm=1&year=2020&term=1
+Examination regulations for this course can be found at University of Oxford, Examination Regulations. https://examregs.admin.ox.ac.uk/Regulation?code=mosbcicandtherneur&srchYear=2022&srchTerm=1&year=2022&term=1